DakotaNelson/strava-scraper/README.md

 `virtualenv --python=python3 venv && source venv/bin/activate && pip install requirements.txt`

+If you want to put the data in mongodb, make sure mongo is running (locally or otherwise):

+`sudo mongod --dbpath ./db/`

+Then, go to `strava-scraper/strava/strava/settings.py` and set `MONGO_URI` and `MONGO_DATABASE`.

 To run:

 `source venv/bin/activate && cd strava && scrapy crawl tiles`